wso2/docs-is/en/docs/develop/extend/workflows/extend-the-workflow-event-handler.md

     ![Operation category selection](../../../assets/img/extend/operation-category-selection.png)

-4. Under the **Operation Name** you will see the new operation name.
+4. Under the **Operation Name**, you will see the new operation name.

     ![Operation category name](../../../assets/img/extend/operation-category-name.png)